 And don’t forget to like their social media pages and donate to the cause. 🙂

-New England Reptile (an amazing reptile breeder with the best socialized, cutest water monitor babies you’ve ever seen) wrote an incredible Facebook post on the damage that snake feeding videos can do.
+New England Reptile wrote an powerful Facebook post on the damage that snake feeding videos can do.
 There’s some strong language, and it’s a little long, but every bit worth the read.
-I reposted a filtered version to ReptiFiles here.
+With their permission, I reposted a filtered version to ReptiFiles here.

 Let’s talk about drinking water

 Aside from regulating humidity, a large water bowl gives your snake a place to soak, as well as (obviously) stay hydrated.
 Keep it filled with clean water and change every 2-3 days.
 Naturally, if it gets soiled before then, scrub the bowl with a bleach solution and replace water immediately.

 There is some debate in the reptile community about the best type of water to put in our pets’ water bowls.
 I’m not going to go too deep into this, but it’s an important enough subject that it’s worth a quick discussion.

 There is a common belief that distilled or softened water is better for reptiles than tap (hard) water.
 This is false.
 While it is better to use these for misting because they don’t leave mineral residue, the lack of minerals in these types of water creates osmotic imbalance within the snake’s body after ingestion.
 As a result, the body has to give away its own minerals and electrolytes to restore balance.
 Over time, this can actually lead to illness.

 Tap water, although often villainized by human health sites, often comes from wells and underground aquifers, where the water picks up beneficial minerals like calcium and magnesium.
 Distilled water and softened water has these minerals removed, the same minerals we try to supplement to our reptiles with powders.
 Check your local water composition survey first to make sure it’s safe to drink, but in most cases it is perfectly fine to give tap, spring, or filtered water to your snake.